-When it comes to painting over oil-based paint, many people wonder how to achieve a smooth, long-lasting finish.
-Whether you’re refreshing a room or changing colors, painting over oil-based paint requires the right approach.
-If you’re wondering how to paint over oil-based paint without sanding, you’re in the right place.
-In this guide, we’ll explore the methods you can use to paint over oil-based paint successfully, including the best primers to use and tips for ensuring a flawless result.
-From transitional primers to bonding primers, we’ll cover everything you need to know for a smooth application.
+When it comes to painting over oil-based paint, many people want the new paint to adhere well to the surface.
+This is because oil-based paint typically has a glossy and smooth finish, which can make it difficult for other types of paint to stick properly.
+In this guide, we’ll explore the best methods for successfully painting over oil-based paint, including the top primers to use and expert tips for a flawless result.
+From bonding primers to transition primers, we’ll cover everything you need to know for a smooth application.

 When oil-based paint dries, it becomes slippery and smooth.
 As a result, painting over oil-based paint with another paint becomes difficult.
 However, it is not impossible.
 It is essential to pay attention to the preparation steps when painting over oil-based paint.
 Here are the ways to paint over oil-based paint: